kode4food/interpol/index.md

 ```

 ### Inclusion in a Web Page
 To include Interpol templates in the browser, they must be loaded from pre-compiled JavaScript bundles.
-These bundles will automatically registered with Interpol when loaded, so all you have to do is load them in the right order, and then invoke them somehow:
+These bundles will automatically register with Interpol when loaded, so all you have to do is load them in the right order, and then invoke them somehow:

 ```html
 <script src="build/interpol.min.js"